adysurfer/ForexMoneyExperience-WebApplication/Readme.md

 Steps to follow :
 - Import project FrxMonExp and create a virtual environment using terminal: `python3 -m venv venv` for windows
 - Activate virtual environment using terminal: `venv\Scripts\activate`
-- Install all packages in `requirements.txt` file
+- Use `pip freeze > requirements.txt` to create & see packages used in `requirements.txt` file

 **Setup PostgreSQL Database:**